Introducing the 2018 - 2019 Business Initiative Patch Program

 health, emotional health, and self-esteem are all connected.
 To

-Living Initiative will give girls the skills they need to keep
+& Wellness Initiative will give girls the skills they need

 For more than 100 years Girl Scouts has been preparing girls to